Compare and Contrast Themes Across Cultures

 The Sword in the Stone vs. The Adventures of Robin Hood

-Activity 5: Comparing and Contrasting with a Venn Diagram
+Activity 5: Compare and Contrast Themes Across Cultures with a Venn Diagram

 Comparing and Contrasting with a Venn Diagram